 Williamson is the grape basket for wine brands in Idaho (though fields of grain are still the first thing you see when you approach the farm).
 Williamson’s first vineyards were planted in 1998 when Ste.
 Chappelle needed more grapes.
 The family grew cabernet sauvignon, syrah, and riesling for the brand, and decided to bring in a winemaker to make wine with the leftover grapes.
 The company’s first vintage of cabernet sauvignon, in 2001, won a gold medal at Idaho’s annual wine competition.

 Williamson Orchards and Vineyards has focused more and more on grapes since then.
 Beverly Williamson, who runs the farm with her brother Mike and cousin Patrick, ran the family fruit stand for years.
 Wine eventually eclipsed the fruit business, and they closed the stand, which was “like a death in the family for me,” she says.
 But, she adds, “you have to change with the times to adapt so you can stay in business.”

 And staying in business these days means making world-class wine.

 A wine region on the way to other wine regions

-Idaho’s location as a relatively remote state in terms of population distribution is a benefit and a downside.
+Idaho is a relatively remote state in terms of population distribution.
+That’s both a benefit and a downside.
 The latter is obvious: Fewer people means less business.
 But for people in the northern part of the US, Idaho’s wine country is perfectly placed as a middle point on the way to other wine regions in the Pacific Northwest.
 In that way, Idaho wineries extend the wine drinking and buying experience for people who already have a clear interest in wine.

 Sunnyslope’s wineries take full advantage of this drive-through positioning.
 It’s easy to stop at five to six wineries without driving more than 15 minutes between each one.
 With everything so close, it’s like a big community, says Martin Fujishin, co-owner and winemaker at Fujishin.